 Assigning tasks prior to creating the schedule also ensures that individuals can provide comments and estimates on their assigned tasks.
 This results in more accurate schedules and, more importantly, buy-in from those actually involved in the work.

 Tasks are assigned to people before the schedule is created so that it is easy to identify tasks where the resources aren't available.
 Gaps can be filled with additional internal or external resources before the schedule is finalized.

 A resource agreement is one method that project managers use to achieve buy-in from team members about their assigned tasks.
-An agreement between the project manager or management and a team member, the resource agreement includes the project tasks assigned to the team member, the percentage of the team member's total time that is assigned to the project, and the parameters for completing the assigned tasks— such as the time allotted and any additional resources that can be used to complete the work.
+It is an agreement between the project manager or management and a team member.
+The resource agreement includes:

 This document would be formally signed by the team member to show the project manager that the individual is committed to the details contained within the agreement.
 The document also serves as management's approval of the duration of time the team member can spend on the project.
 This process of assigning people to tasks continues until all tasks are assigned.